Quality Car Tint vs Cheap Tint, What’s The Real Difference?

 When shopping for tint:

-• Ask about the film type: Ceramic, carbon, or hybrid are best.
+• Ask about the film type: Ceramic, carbon, or hybrid is best.

 • Check heat and UV ratings: Look for 99% UV rejection and at least 50% heat rejection.